 The Company's French subsidiary is party to a local credit facility under which it may borrow against 100% of the eligible accounts receivable factored, with recourse, up to 6,500 Euros.
 The French subsidiary is charged a factoring fee of 0.16% of the gross amount of accounts receivable factored.
 Local currency borrowings on the French subsidiary's credit facility are charged interest at the daily 3-months Euribor rate plus a 1.0% margin and U.S dollar borrowings on the credit facility are 3-months LIBOR plus a 1.0% margin.
 The French subsidiary utilizes the local credit facility to support its operating cash needs.
-As of March 31, 2020 and December 31, 2019, the French subsidiary had borrowings of \$2,277 and \$2,888, respectively, under the local credit facility.
+As of June 30, 2020, the French subsidiary had no borrowings under the local credit facility and had borrowings under the local credit facility of \$2,888 as of December 31, 2019.
+The Company records borrowings under the local credit facility as short-term borrowings in the Condensed Consolidated Balance Sheets.